 The Math and Writing Center is a safe haven that provides academic support for all students.
 Peer and professional tutors provide individual and small group tutoring.
 The main Math and Writing Center is located at the Lummi campus.
 Tutoring is also available for off-campus students.
 For questions or special tutoring arrangements contact the Center for Student Success at the NWIC Lummi Campus.
-The Math and Writing Center is open from 9-6pm Monday-Thursday and 9-5pm Monday-Friday.
+The Math and Writing Center is open from 9-5pm Monday-Friday with extended hours during finals week.
 For more information, please call 360-392-4235.